How to Implement a Debt Consolidation Plan with Poor Credit?

 Application Necessities

 The application process for a DCP requires meticulous preparation.
-Key documents you need include your National Registration Identity Card (NRIC), a report from the Credit Bureau which outlines your credit history, recent proof of income (such as salary slips or tax returns), and statements of all your unsecured credit facilities (like credit card bills or personal loan statements).
+Key documents you need include your National Registration Identity Card (NRIC), a report from the Credit Bureau that outlines your credit history, recent proof of income (such as salary slips or tax returns), and statements of all your unsecured credit facilities (like credit card bills or personal loan statements).
 Submit these to your chosen lender.

 Understanding Loan Details